ramki-pvrs/electricalelectronics/README.md

    4. Initialize the instance variables: Within the constructor, initialize the instance variables with the values from the argument object.
    5. Use the this keyword to refer to the instance variables: To refer to the instance variables of the class within the constructor, use the this keyword.
    6. Check for null values: If the argument object is null, return a new instance of the class with default values for the instance variables.
    7. Implement deep copying: If the instance variables are objects, create new instances of those objects within the constructor and initialize them with the values from the argument object.
 This is called deep copying and ensures that changes to the copied object do not affect the original object.
+- better that cloning because in clone(), you need to Cloneable should be imported; we cannot assign values if original object attributes are final; clone() return should be typecasted.